sh-shahedul/sh-shahedul/README.md

 ## 📝 About Me
 I’m a passionate MERN Stack Developer focused on building clean, modern, and user-friendly web applications.
-I enjoy working across both frontend and backend — from creating smooth UI components to developing powerful and efficient REST APIs.
-Currently improving my skills in React, Node.js, Express, MongoDB, and exploring Next.js for building high-performance applications.
+I enjoy working across both frontend and backend — from creating smooth UI components to developing powerful and efficient REST APIs.Currently improving my skills in React, Node.js, Express, MongoDB, and exploring Next.js for building high-performance applications.
 I love learning new tools, solving real-world problems, and turning ideas into full-stack applications.